History of Michigan Wolverines football in the Yost era: "Point-a-Minute" teams

 In Yost's first five years as Michigan's head coach, the team compiled a record of 55–1–1 and outscored its opponents by a margin of 2,821 to 42.
-The teams from these years became known as Yost's "Point-a-Minute" teams, owing to the fact that their offensive production resulted in an average of at least one point being scored for every minute of play.
+The teams from these years became known as Yost's "Point-a-Minute" teams, as their offensive production resulted in an average of at least one point being scored for every minute of play.

 In 1901, Michigan compiled an 11–0 record while outscoring its opponents 550 to 0.
 The 1901 team scored the highest number of points ever scored in a single season by a recognized team.
 The team became known for the speed of play, running 219 plays in a single game.
 The fast pace earned the coach the nickname "Hurry Up" Yost.
 Michigan defeated the University of Buffalo by a score of 128–0 -- a victory so dominant that Buffalo quit 15 minutes before the game should have ended.

 At the end of the 1901 season, Michigan traveled to Pasadena, California, to play against Stanford (the team that had fired Yost one year earlier) in the 1902 Rose Bowl.
 The game was the first post-season bowl game in college football history.
 Neil Snow scored five touchdowns, and with Michigan ahead 49-0 and eight minutes remaining, Stanford captain Ralph Fisher asked that the game be stopped, and Michigan agreed.